pry/pry/README.markdown

 ### Syntax Highlighting

 Syntax highlighting is on by default in Pry.
+If you want to change the colors, check out the [pry-theme](https://github.com/kyrylo/pry-theme) gem.

-You can toggle it on and off in a session by using the `toggle-color` command.
+You can toggle the syntax highlighting on and off in a session by using the `toggle-color` command.
 Alternatively, you can turn it off permanently by putting the line `Pry.color = false` in your `~/.pryrc` file.

 ### Future Directions